landonmarder/landonmarder.github.io/_posts/2016-08-13-customizing-ecto-changesets.md

 **Adding a Custom Constraint**

-We can also build our own validations if the ones that Ecto provides out of the box are not enough.
-For example, let's say that we want to validate the uniqueness of all names, but for some reason, we do not want to validate the uniquess of name if the name is "Michael Jordan".
+We can also build our own validations if the ones that Ecto provides out of the box are insufficient.
+For example, let's say that we want to validate the uniqueness of all names, but for some reason, we do not want to validate the uniquess of name if the name is `Michael Jordan`.
-We are okay with as many users as possible with the name "Michael Jordan", but only "Michael Jordan" (I know, a silly example :smile:).
+We are okay with as many users as possible with the name `Michael Jordan`, but only `Michael Jordan` (I know, a silly example :smile:).

 {% highlight elixir %}